lagerimsi-ds/debian-buster_bluetooth_aptX-LDAC/README.md

 # debian-buster_bluetooth_aptX-LDAC
-Script installing aptX and LDAC codecs for bluetooth devices on Debian 10 buster.
+Script installing aptX and LDAC codecs for bluetooth devices from Debian 10 buster.
+(Despite the name) It finally also works for *bullseye* and *bookworm (='testing' atm.)*.
+(This uses the method introduced with the buster-backport-repos to generate apt-/dpkg-compatible packages)

 Choose backports turned on to install as deb-packages.